Lemony Snicket's A Series of Unfortunate Events: Box office

 Lemony Snicket's A Series of Unfortunate Events grossed $118.6 million in the United States and Canada and $92.8 million in other territories for a worldwide total of $211.5 million, against a budget of $140 million.

 The film was released in the United States and Canada on December 17, 2004, on 4,400 screens at 3,620 theaters, earning $30.1 million in its opening weekend and finishing first at the box office.
 In its second weekend the film fell to second behind Meet the Fockers, grossing $12.6 million.
 It was the highest-grossing film under the Nickelodeon Movies banner until The Last Airbender surpassed it.

 Critical response

-On Rotten Tomatoes, the film received an approval rating of 72% based on 162 reviews, with an average rating of 6.7/10.
+On Rotten Tomatoes, the film received an approval rating of 72% based on 160 reviews, with an average rating of 6.7/10.
 The site's critical consensus reads, "Although it softens the nasty edges of its source material, Lemony Snicket's A Series of Unfortunate Events is a gothic visual treat, and it features a hilariously manic turn from Jim Carrey as the evil Count Olaf."
-On Metacritic, the film has a score of 62 out of 100, based on 37 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a score of 62 out of 100, based on 37 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.